cegonse/srtm2tiff/README.md

 ## Contributing ##

-The application is licensed under the Lesser GNU public license version 3.
+The application is licensed under the Lesser GNU public license, version 3.
 Feel free to use any part of the application in your projects as long as you quote the original project somewhere.
 Feel also free to make a pull request or comment about any bug or doubt.